s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/lapack/potrs.rst

 triangular.
 The system is solved with multiple right-hand sides stored in the columns of the matrix :math:`B`.

-Before calling this routine, you must call :ref:`onemkl_lapack_potrf` to compute the Cholesky factorization of :math:`A`.
+Before calling this routine, you must call :ref:`onemath_lapack_potrf` to compute the Cholesky factorization of :math:`A`.

 potrs (Buffer Version)